Maciex777/restricted-content-based-on-purchase/readme.txt

 = How to use the shortcode? =

-You can limit the visibility of content by using a shortcode - just wrap the content between [woorescon product_id="33"] and [/woorescon].
-Enter the product id as value of the "product_id" attribute.
+You can limit the visibility of content by using a shortcode - just wrap the content between [rescon id="33"] and [/rescon].
+Enter the product id as value of the "id" attribute.

 = Where can i get product id? =